konmik/Phlux/README.md

 in it and we've got troubles.
 In a multi-threading environment this complexity becomes stunning.

+MVP/C architecture does not scale well just because of this single reason - uncontrolled and unpredictable propagating of changes across applcation.

 But do we really need tons of variables in each application?
 And, what is a minimun amount of variables we can afford?
 How can we architect our apps to get most of the "minimum variables amout" principle?